oberoiharshith/K-12-District-Analytics-Data-Quality-Platform-Education-POC-/README.md

 # K-12 District Analytics & Data Quality Platform (POC)

-This project is an end-to-end, district-style education analytics proof of concept that simulates how school systems transform raw Student Information System (SIS), assessment, and staffing data into **trusted dashboards and actionable insights for educators and administrators**.
+This project is an end-to-end, district-style education analytics proof of concept that simulates how school systems transform raw Student Information System (SIS), assessment, and staffing data into **dashboard-ready data models and actionable insights for educators and administrators**.

 It demonstrates how to: